Building & Modifying a Home

 For detailed information on becoming a legal driver, check out the

 Board of Supervisors

 are elected to four-year terms.
-Meetings are the 1st and 3rd Tuesdays at 3 pm at the County Administration Center, 1300 Courthouse Road.
+Meetings are the 1st and 3rd Tuesdays at 3 pm and 7 pm at the George L. Gordon, Jr., Government Center, 1300 Courthouse Road.

 School Board members